cityjson/specs/docs/about.rst

    :align: right
    :width: 50%

-The CityJSON specifications and the accompanying software are developed and maintained the `3D geoinformation group at TUDelft <https://3d.bk.tudelft.nl>`_.
+The CityJSON specification and the accompanying software are developed and maintained by the `3D geoinformation group at TU Delft <https://3d.bk.tudelft.nl>`_.

 For any questions/issues/errors, please either: